mihaicroicu/AQM2019/assignments/codebook.md

 *type_of_violence* - Type of violence
    - "1" : state-based conflict
-   - "2" : non-state conflict, either between rebels or communal groups
+   - "2" : non-state conflict
    - "3" : one-sided violence

 For a conflict to be included in the NON-STATE DATASET, the type_of_violence must be 2